How to Calculate Your True Vehicle Cost per Job

 Annual Fixed Vehicle Costs

-- Insurance, registration, servicing and repairs, tires, and other — summed, then divided by annual distance driven
+- Insurance, registration, servicing and repairs, tires, and other.
+These are summed, then divided by annual distance driven

 Charge Rate Markup

-- Defaults to 20% on top of true cost — covers wear and tear, finance interest, and load/unload time
+- Defaults to 20% on top of true cost.
+It covers wear and tear, finance interest, and load/unload time

 Worked example